Brian290103/ecoguard-web-app/src/docs/workflow/user-workflow.md

 2. The user can choose to sign up using:
     -   Email and a secure password.
     -   A third-party social account (Google or Facebook).
-3. Upon successful sign-up, the user is automatically logged in.
+3. If signing up with email, the user provides their email address and creates a password.
+4. A verification email with a unique link or code is sent to the user's registered email address.
+5. The user must click the verification link or enter the code to activate their account.

 ### 1.2 Sign In
 1. The user navigates to the "Sign In" screen.
 2. The user enters their credentials (email and password) or selects a social login option.
+3. The system checks if the user's email has been verified.
+    -   If the email is not verified, the user is prompted to check their email and complete the verification step.
+A "Resend Verification Email" option is available.
-3. Upon successful authentication, the user is directed to their dashboard.
+    -   If the email is verified, the user is successfully authenticated and directed to their dashboard.

 ### 1.3 Forgot Password
 1. On the "Sign In" screen, the user clicks the "Forgot Password?" link.